MaxHorstmann/ArinWhois.NET/README.md

 Install
 ============

-Use the [NuGet](https://www.nuget.org/packages/ArinWhois) package, run the following command in the Package Manager Console:
+Use the [NuGet](https://www.nuget.org/packages/ArinWhois-VS2015) package, run the following command in the Package Manager Console:

-    PM> Install-Package ArinWhois
+    PM> Install-Package ArinWhois-VS2015